In a nutshell

 This module looks at mammalian immunological mechanisms, and the roles played by T and B cells/Lymphokines in generating an immune response.
 It helps you develop an understanding of the genetics of antibody diversity, HIV pathogenesis and the current immunodiagnostic assays for infectious and non-infectious diseases.

-Choose one option from the following
+Choose two options from the following

 Advances in Pathophysiology